peter88213/timeline-view-tk/docs/help/index.md

 -   Hold down the `Ctrl` and `Shift` buttons and click on the timeline marker, then drag it with the mouse.
-This will increase or decrease the section\'s duration while keeping the start date/time.
+This will increase or decrease the section's duration while keeping the start date/time.

 ---